+School education is a vulnerable sector, globally.
 Large amounts of money are involved, typically 20% of public sector expenditure, and it is one of the largest government employers.
-And, because of the dependence of the students and parents on the teachers and the educational authorities for the educational success of their children, it can be far more painful than to resist a request for a bribe or to complain about nepotism in such a setting than to submit.
+And, because of students, parents and families' dependence on teachers and education authorities for their and their children's educational success, it can be easier and less painful to submit to a request for a bribe, or to accept nepotism, than to resist, or challenge such forms of corruption.